 Their aggressive posture, fueled in part by IEDs, was more than condoned but encouraged.
 Blackwater did their job: they kept their principals of the X and nobody they were charged with protecting died.

 A few brief comments:

-- In an Los Angeles Times editorial, Max Boot hypes the utility of contractors while ignoring the political and economic trade-offs as he notes more warfighters are freed to do other things.
-There is a decision that must be made here: upsize the force or spend more money on "short-term" solutions that are used for the long-haul?
+- In a Los Angeles Times editorial, Max Boot hypes the utility of contractors while ignoring the political and economic trade-offs as he notes more warfighters are freed to do other things.
+There is a decision that must be made here: upsize the force or spend more money on “short-term” solutions that are used for the long-haul?
 There are political costs to using contractors that include public diplomacy, changing foreign policy options, and distance from the citizenry from conflict, all of which must be factored in.
 Economic costs are similar.

 - Malcolm Nance’s suggestion of a Force Protection Command is useful and one of the best analyses of the subject I’ve seen.

 - However, as P.W.
 Singer notes in his comment to Nance’s post at SWJ, Nance’s recommendations also skipped over the foundational reasons contractors are engaged.